 There are free resources available for extra help.
 If you have questions, please get help!
 There are many options, first and foremost is signing up for Math Lab, which gives you access to the walk-in math assistance center located in the back of the Learning Resource Center.
-You have a several options to choose from.
+I will not be available after class time, without a prior appointment.
+You have a several options to choose from: